 Leaders working with athletes of any age require a Cycling BC membership, a background screening (anyone 12+ years old), and ethics training pertinent to the athlete’s age:

-Parents attending youth activities to support optimal adult: child ratios, and the Rule of Two, are required to register as a Cycling BC Chaperone.
+Parents attending youth activities to support optimal adult: child ratios, and the Rule of Two, are required to register as a Cycling BC Chaperone (WHITE).

 Leaders working with +19 participants

-Cycling BC recommends adult clubs members complete the Ride Leader training (MAROON) program.
+Cycling BC recommends adult club members complete our Ride Leader training (MAROON) program.

 Schedule a call with Cycling BC to learn more about any of the below opportunities.